James23xr/CloudPulse-Real-Time-System-Monitor/README.md

 ## 📘 Documentation

-For more information on setup, configuration, and usage, please refer to our [Wiki](https://github.com/yourusername/cloudpulse/wiki).
+For more information on setup, configuration, and usage, please refer to our [DOCS](docs).

 ## 🤝 Contributing